nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

   executed.
 * Finally, in case of command execution failures, Exception Object (more precisely, an object of one of its subclasses, e.g. Duke Exception) is thrown.

-`Records:`

-* Holds the data of the App in memory

-`Storage:`

-* Reads data and writes data to the hard disk.

-`Exception:`

-* Stores the exception classes for the app.

 ### Record component